Interested in getting a loan for home improvements? Here’s what to look for and what to avoid.

 |Permits||Getting permission from your state and local authorities to start construction.||$900|

-The benefits and drawbacks of getting finance for home improvements
+Benefits and drawbacks of financing home improvements

 - Carry out time-sensitive repairs.
 A home improvement loan lets you carry out repairs as soon as possible.
 Postponing repair work until you’ve saved the money can result in more damage, which can also lead to more expensive repairs.